Dashlane/.github/profile/README.md

+> **Today we are announcing that our mobile app source code is publicly available!
+[Read about it here!](https://blog.dashlane.com/mobile-code-now-publicly-available/)** 🎉

 # Dashlane: Under the Hood 🛠️

 We are the creators of the Dashlane Password Manager.
 In our public repositories you will find the source code for our mobile apps.
 We have also developed a [CLI version of Dashlane](https://github.com/Dashlane/dashlane-cli), while not officially supported it is created by us at Dashlane.